Mingding Doctrine

 Cultivating Eagle-Eyed Wisdom

-In every situation, we must seek the positive aspects.
-When problems arise, we must identify our shortcomings, areas for improvement, and how to improve.
-In work and life, we inevitably encounter difficult people.
-We cannot change the environment or others, but we can change our mindset and behaviour.
-We must strive to see the good in everything.
-For instance, if you have a difficult superior at work whom you cannot avoid, learn to adapt your thinking.
-If you can work well with a challenging boss, your potential is immense.
-Be adept at observing the forces that drive personal growth.
+In every event, one must discern the positive aspects.
+When problems arise, one must identify personal shortcomings, areas for improvement, and methods of improvement.
+In work and life, encountering difficult individuals is inevitable.
+While one cannot alter the environment or others, one can modify one's mindset and behaviour.
+Strive to see the good in everything.
+For instance, if one encounters a challenging superior at work and cannot avoid them, one must learn to adapt one's thinking.
+Successfully collaborating with a difficult superior demonstrates immense potential.
+One must be adept at observing the forces that propel personal growth.

 1. Stand Higher, See Further

-Many become entangled in immediate gains, lacking a long-term goal and a vision for the future.
+Many become entangled in immediate gains, lacking a long-term vision and failing to see the path ahead.
 It is more blessed to give than to receive, yet many fail to grasp this simple principle of blessing.
-Many prominent companies understand this well.
+Many prominent enterprises understand this well.
 Consider Didi Chuxing, the ride-hailing app.
-Initially, many were sceptical, but its low fares and efficient service attracted a large, loyal following.
-It provided a convenient way for people to travel and allowed many idle private cars to be utilized.
-Soon, Didi Chuxing became the preferred mode of transportation, transforming people's lifestyles.
-Despite recent fare increases, people have grown accustomed to this mode of transport.
+Initially, many were sceptical, but its low fares and efficient service captivated a large and loyal following.
+It provided convenient transportation while enabling idle private vehicles to be utilised.
+Soon, Didi Chuxing became the preferred mode of transport, transforming people's lifestyles.
+Despite recent fare increases, people still habitually choose this option.
 Didi Chuxing's success is inextricably linked to the long-term vision of its decision-makers.

 Do not merely observe the surface; learn to see through appearances to the essence.
-Learn to see opportunity in chaos, the future in the present, and turning points in economic crises.
-During the 1997 Asian financial crisis, the entire Asian economy plunged into severe recession.
-Yet, George Soros, the financial magnate, saw opportunity in the crisis, reaping substantial profits.
-The total amount of wealth in the world remains constant; financial crises merely shift money from one group to another.
-If we can see through appearances to the underlying essence, we can discover opportunities that others miss, yielding unexpected surprises.
+Learn to discern opportunity amidst chaos, to foresee the future from the present, and to identify turning points in economic crises.
+During the 1997 Asian financial crisis, while the entire region plunged into severe recession, financier George Soros capitalised on the crisis, amassing vast wealth.
+The total amount of wealth in the world remains constant; financial crises merely transfer money from one group to another.
+If one can see through appearances to the underlying essence, one can uncover opportunities that others miss, reaping unexpected rewards.

-Similarly, in the process of character development, we inevitably encounter offences and challenges.
-However, if you see through these appearances to the essence, you will find that these difficulties become beneficial to your life.
-Having been tempered by these trials, your life will reach new heights.
-The spiritual person judges all things, but is himself not subject to anyone's judgment.
+Similarly, in the process of character development, one inevitably encounters offences and challenges.
+However, by seeing through these appearances to the essence, one discovers that these difficulties become beneficial.
+Having been tempered by these trials, one's life reaches new heights.
+The spiritual person discerns all things, yet the worldly person cannot understand them.

-The most important ability of a leader and decision-maker is to concretize abstract concepts.
-When new concepts and ideas emerge, many cannot conceive of them or see them clearly, perceiving too much uncertainty and lacking the ability to discern and analyze.
-If you can see the direction forward amidst the ambiguity, you will achieve success beyond your wildest dreams.
-When Jack Ma created Alibaba over a decade ago, no one believed in him.
-Everyone called him a liar and a madman.
-Yet, Alibaba has now become a leading global internet company.
-Taobao and Alipay have completely transformed people's lifestyles, permeating every aspect of their lives.
-If those who rejected Jack Ma at the time had seen the immense potential of the internet, their lives might have been rewritten.
+The most crucial ability of a leader and decision-maker is to concretise abstract concepts.
+When new concepts and ideas emerge, many cannot comprehend or see them clearly, perceiving too much uncertainty and struggling to discern and analyse them.
+If one can see the direction forward amidst ambiguity, one will reap unforeseen success.
+When Jack Ma created Alibaba over a decade ago, no one believed in him; everyone labelled him a liar and a madman.
+Yet, Alibaba has since become a leading global internet company, with Taobao and Alipay transforming people's lifestyles, permeating every aspect of their lives.
+Had those who rejected Jack Ma recognised the immense potential of the internet, their lives might have been rewritten.

 1. Inherit More